List of monuments and memorials removed during the George Floyd protests

-Some monuments that are not associated with the Confederacy, slavery, or racism were also targeted.
+Some monuments that were not associated with the Confederacy, slavery, or racism were also targeted.
 In Madison, Wisconsin, the statue of abolitionist Hans Christian Heg, was torn down and thrown into a lake.
-Heg had owned and published a newspaper that was anti-slavery.
-He had been "a leader of Wisconsin's Wide Awakes, an anti-slave catcher militia".
-In addition, the same mob also tore down a statue of a woman, titled Forward, by sculptor Jean Pond Miner.
-In Portland, a statue of an elk was burned, originally created to commemorate the many elk that used to lie in the area.
-The statue of York, a Black slave with the Lewis and Clark Expedition, the first Black person to travel across the continent, was removed by the University of Portland.
+Protestors also tore down a statue titled Forward, by sculptor Jean Pond Miner, which depicts the embodiment of the Wisconsin state motto.
+In Portland, a statue of an elk was removed after several bonfires lit beneath the statue caused structural damage to the statue's base.
+A statue of York, a Black slave with the Lewis and Clark Expedition, was removed by the University of Portland after it was vandalised.

 In the United Kingdom, removal efforts and vandalism focused on memorials to figures involved in the transatlantic slave trade, British colonialism, and eugenics.
 In Belgium, sculptures of King Leopold II were targeted due to his rule during the atrocities in the Congo Free State.
 In New Zealand, a statue of a British military officer John Hamilton was removed, and in India another colonial-era statue was relocated.
 In South Africa, a bust of Cecil Rhodes was decapitated, and a statue of the last president of the Orange Free State was taken down.

 This list is limited to successful removals, and instances in which a person or body with authority has committed itself to removal.
-It does not include the many works that have been the subject of petitions, protests, defacement, or attempted removals, such as the Emancipation Memorial in Washington, D.C. and many statues of Leopold II in Belgium.
+It does not include the many works that have been the subject of petitions, protests, defacement, or attempted removals, such as the Emancipation Memorial in Washington, D.C., and many statues of Leopold II in Belgium.
 It also does not include statues that fell or subject to attempted removals as a result of the Rhodes Must Fall movement that predates Floyd's murder by five years such as the statue of Cecil Rhodes at Oriel College, Oxford, England.